 This dramatic (for me anyway!) incident happened on our visit to Parque Arvi, a nature area situated just outside of Medellin in Colombia.
 The day trip involved a Metro ride to Acevedo station, from where we would take the Metrocable K up over the working-class barrios to San Antonio station.

 From here transfer to Metrocable Line L which goes non-stop to Parque Arvi.
 Line L is a one-way cable car trip of just under 20 minutes.
 The views are spectacular as it makes its way up and over the top of the hill and the valley of Medellin disappears.

 Views of Medellin replaced by small farms.
 Which also soon disappeared, and what remains are magnificent valley views and the jungle with its majestic trees.

-I was captivated and was taking pictures with both my camera and my phone.
-The journey was soon over.
+I was captivated and took pictures with both my camera and my phone.

-At the entrance there was market of fresh produce and local souvenirs.
+At the entrance there was a market of fresh produce and local souvenirs.
 It was scrupulously clean and neatly laid out.
-Colourful fruits and delicate handmade products.
+With rows and rows of colourful fruits and delicate handmade products.

-As we were wandering through I reached down to my pocket for my phone.
+As we were wandering through, I reached down to my pocket for my phone.

 It wasn't there!